Sparpvp/C-SimpleHTTP/README.md

 # C-SimpleHTTP
 A simple HTTP protocol implementation in C (Curl Wrapper)
-There is a C++ one, too; POST requests are not supported yet.
+There is a C++ one, too; but POST requests are not supported yet.

 # How do i run it?
 First of all, this project is made in C, then you will need `GCC Compiler`.